 As your onions grow they will emerge from the ground exposing part of the onion.
 At this point, it may be tempting to cover the exposed onion with a layer of soil.
 When I was a new gardener I was given the advice to cover the onion with soil and what resulted was a batch of smaller and softer onions.

 My advice to you is to leave your onions as they are.
 But you will get different answers depending on who you ask.
 The final decision is up to you, but you can try to cover half and leave the 0ther half go and see what results you get.

 The biggest problem I have had with my onions is bolting.

-Bolt is when an onion produces a flower and this is bad news for the onion.
-This can occur especially if the growing season is wet or chilly.
+Bolt is when an onion produces a flower about 1/2 to 3/4 of the way through the growing season.
+This can occur especially if the growing season is wet or chilly and is bad news.

-More often than not, once an onion bolts the bulb is done growing.
-Don’t worry though.
-You can harvest your bolted onion, dry and use as you normally would.
-They may be small but will taste just fine.
+But the odds of this working are not in your favor.
+Your best bet is if the onion is large enough, you can harvest your bolted onion, dry and use as you normally would.
+They may be smaller onion but will taste just fine.